troglobit/netcalc/README.md

 The original sipcalc project was started by Simon Ekstrand in 2001.
-No longer in active development, but has a lot of features and is available on major Linux distributions and works on *BSD and Solaris as well.
+No longer in active development, but has a lot of features and is available on major Linux distributions and works on *BSD and Solaris.

-[Use GitHub][github] to file bug reports, questions, feature requests or patches -- preferably as GitHub pull requests!
+[Use GitHub][github] to file bug reports, questions, feature requests or patches — preferably as pull requests!

 [ipcalc]:  http://jodies.de/ipcalc
 [sipcalc]: http://www.routemeister.net/